Transformers (film): Home media

-Transformers was released on DVD and HD DVD on October 16, 2007 in North America.
-The Wal-Mart edition of the DVD included a shortened animated version of the prequel comic book, titled Transformers Beginnings and featuring the voices of Ryan, Cullen, and Dunn, as well as Welker as Megatron.
+Transformers was released on DVD and HD DVD on October 16, 2007, in North America.
+The Wal-Mart edition of the DVD included a shortened animated version of the prequel comic book, titled Transformers: Beginnings and featuring the voices of Ryan, Cullen, and Dunn, as well as Welker as Megatron.
 The Target copy was packaged with a transforming Optimus Prime DVD case and a prequel comic book about the Decepticons.
 The DVD sold 8.3 million copies in its first week, making it the fastest-selling DVD of 2007, in North America, and it sold 190,000 copies on HD DVD, which was the biggest debut on the format.
 The DVDs sold 13.74 million copies, making the film the most popular DVD title of 2007.

-It was released on Blu-ray on September 2, 2008.
+The film was released on Blu-ray on September 2, 2008.
 In the first week, the two-disc edition of the Blu-ray was number one in sales compared to other films on the format.
 The Blu-ray version accounted for two-thirds of the film's DVD sales that first week, selling the third most in overall DVD sales.
 On June 16, 2009, Paramount included a sticker on all new Transformers DVDs that contained a code to view exclusive content online from the first film and get a sneak peek at Transformers: Revenge of the Fallen.
-The content includes three exclusive clips from Revenge of the Fallen, behind-the-scenes footage from both films, and never-before-seen deleted scenes from the first film.
-As of July 2012, in North America, the DVD of the film has sold 16.23 million copies, earning $292,144,274.
+The content includes three exclusive clips from Revenge of the Fallen, behind-the-scenes footage from both films, and deleted scenes from the first film.
 Transformers was released on 4K UHD Blu-Ray on December 5, 2017.

+The film grossed $304.9 million in home sales.